 To provide guidance for coordination between the NRC and the Federal Emergency Management Agency (FEMA) in determining the adequacy of offsite emergency plans and preparedness in response to a natural disaster or event.
 Such natural disasters or events might involve hurricanes, tornados, floods, severe storms, or earthquakes.
 The natural disaster or event is projected to occur or has occurred in the vicinity of an NRC-licensed nuclear power reactor facility and is expected to result or has resulted in significant damage to roads, buildings, communications, transportation resources, or other offsite infrastructure that potentially degrades the capabilities of offsite response organizations (OROs) to effectively implement appropriate protective actions for the general public in the facility’s plume exposure pathway emergency planning zone.

-160102 OBJECTIVES
+1601‑02 OBJECTIVES

-02.01 Enable coordination and communication between FEMA and the NRC before, during, and after a disaster in assessing the status of offsite emergency preparedness (EP) capabilities as they relate to FEMA’s determination of continued reasonable assurance that appropriate measures can and will be taken to protect the public health and safety in the event of a radiological emergency at an NRC-licensed nuclear power reactor facility.
+02.01 Enable coordination and communication between FEMA and the NRC before, during, and after a natural disaster or event in assessing the status of offsite emergency preparedness (EP) capabilities as they relate to FEMA’s determination of continued reasonable assurance that appropriate measures can and will be taken to protect the public health and safety in the event of a radiological emergency at an NRC-licensed nuclear power reactor facility.

-02.02 Identify respective NRC office and responsibilities and authorities for: 1) coordinating with FEMA in assessing the status of offsite infrastructure and response capabilities, 2) obtaining FEMA’s determination as to continued reasonable assurance, and 3) evaluating the impact of FEMA’s determination on NRC decisions regarding licensee restart activities or continued operation.
+02.02 Identify respective NRC office and regional responsibilities and authorities for: 1) coordinating with FEMA in assessing the status of offsite infrastructure and response capabilities, 2) obtaining FEMA’s determination as to continued reasonable assurance, and 3) evaluating the impact of FEMA’s determination on NRC decisions regarding licensee restart activities or continued operation.

 1601-03 DEFINITIONS

+03.01 Preliminary Capabilities Assessment (PCA): Process used by FEMA to obtain a prompt assessment (situational report) of offsite EP immediately following a natural disaster or event to assist in the joint determination by the affected FEMA Region(s) and FEMA Headquarters Radiological Emergency Preparedness (REP) Program on the need and timing for a DIR.

-Radiological Emergency Preparedness ()A DIR is not intended to be a comprehensive review of offsite plans and preparedness.
+03.02 Disaster Initiated Review (DIR): Process used by FEMA following a natural disaster or event to formally assess the offsite emergency response infrastructure conditions and capabilities to effectively implement approved offsite REP plans by State and local authorities.
+A DIR is not intended to be a comprehensive review of offsite plans and preparedness.

+1601‑04 PROCESS

-.01 This manual chapter applies only to an NRC-licensed nuclear power reactor facility that requires formal offsite plans and preparedness in accordance with Section of Title of the Code of Federal Regulations (CFR It does not apply to fuel cycle facilities, independent spent fuel storage installations, research and test reactors, decommissioning power reactors, or other NRC-licensed facilities that do not require formal offsite radiological emergency preparedness
+04.01 This inspection manual chapter (IMC) applies only to an NRC-licensed nuclear power reactor facility that requires formal offsite plans and preparedness in accordance with Section 50.54(q) of Title 10 of the Code of Federal Regulations (10 CFR), “Emergency plans.”
+It does not apply to fuel cycle facilities, independent spent fuel storage installations, research and test reactors, certain decommissioning power reactors, or other NRC-licensed facilities that do not require formal offsite radiological emergency preparedness.

-.02 FEMA will determine the need to perform a formal assessment following a natural disaster or event that FEMA determines has resulted in significant damage to offsite infrastructure and response capabilities in the vicinity of an NRC-licensed nuclear power reactor facility that would potentially preclude the ability to implement an appropriate protective action recommendation to the public.
+04.02 FEMA will determine the need to perform a formal assessment following a natural disaster or event that FEMA determines has resulted in significant damage to offsite infrastructure and response capabilities in the vicinity of an NRC-licensed nuclear power reactor facility that would potentially preclude the ability to implement an appropriate protective action recommendation to the public.
 FEMA may choose to assess the impact on offsite infrastructure and EP capabilities by first performing a PCA, which may be conducted via conference call with impacted State(s) and local jurisdictions, prior to making a decision on whether a more detailed DIR is needed.